 Scott Horowitz, MA, MT-BC, LPC

-Scott is the Clinical Training Director and a full time music therapist for Kardon Institute who received his
+Scott is the Clinical Training Director and a music therapist for Kardon Institute who received his

 Bachelor of Arts in Music and Interdisciplinary Studies from the University of Pittsburgh.
 Utilizing his background in music, psychology and special education, he went on to receive a Master of Arts in Music Therapy from Drexel University.
 In addition to managing the music therapy internship program, Scott currently works in Kardon Institute’s In-House and School-Based programs.
 Scott has experience working with a variety of ages and populations including autism, mental health, dementia, traumatic brain injuries, Alzheimer’s, physical disabilities and other developmental disabilities.
 He also works on a team of Creative Arts Therapists in Philadelphia’s Family Court system.